Macdonald River (St Albans): Aboriginal

 Relations with the aboriginals (the Dharug and Barkinung people) were reasonably harmonious, The natives treated the newcomers as welcome guests, teaching bush skills and assisting in the planting of crops, little realizing that the whites intended to stay and claim ownership of the land.
 Property ownership was completely alien to the Aboriginals who cared for the land, but did not 'own' it.

-There are stories to suggest that on at least one occasion the local aboriginals approached the "new" land owners over concern for their own peoples survival since the granted farmland given to the new settlers substantially reduced the tribes ability to gather food.
-As a result of the new settlers cultivation of land close to the rivers edge, the local tribes had lost the ability to collect yam and others resources.
-They were promised a percentage of the bounty in exchange for their labour during the harvest, however, once the crops were harvested the aborigines were slaughtered.
+There are stories to suggest that on at least one occasion the local aboriginals approached the "new" land owners over concern for their own people's survival since the granted farmland given to the new settlers' substantially reduced the tribes' ability to gather food.
+As a result of the new settlers cultivation of land close to the river's edge, the local tribes lost the ability to collect yam and others resources.
+They were promised a percentage of the bounty in exchange for their labour during the harvest, however, once the crops were harvested the Aborigines were slaughtered.

-???
-Where is the source for the final claim?

 European settlement

-Most of the course of the river is very rugged, and away from the narrow floodplain the soil becomes barren and sandy.
-The clearing that was carried out in the early 19th century was all that is usable.
+Most of the course of the river is very rugged, and away from the narrow floodplain, the soil becomes barren and sandy.
+The clearing that was carried out in the early 19th century was all that was usable.
 Thirty kilometres north of St Albans the valley becomes so narrow that there is no room for cultivable land and as families were large, farmers were forced to cultivate the flood plains down to the riverbank and even up the slopes.
 The first reliable record of the Macdonald valley settlers resulted from a survey by Felton Matthew in 1833–34.
 His map showed some 86 landholders, some with several blocks.
 The survey was from the mouth of the Macdonald up to the Boree Swamp that is now part of the St Albans Common.
-By the mid-1840s the population reached a peak of more than 1000 people on about 100 small properties.
+By the mid-1840s, the population reached a peak of more than 1000 people on about 100 small properties.

 Early maps show original "Branch" farm grants in the Townships of Benton, Macdonald and Howick.
 The Village of Macdonald (now St Albans) was established at the site of a drover's camp called "Bullock Wharf".
-From here cattle were shipped to the Colony by boat.
+From here, cattle were shipped to the Colony by boat.
 (The river was navigable at that time).
-Halfway downstream towards the Hawkesbury was to be the "Town of Benton" [Bent Town] and north of the "Village of Macdonald" the "Town of Howick".
+Halfway downstream towards Hawkesbury was to be the "Town of Benton" [Bent Town] and north of the "Village of Macdonald" the "Town of Howick".
 Benton and Howick were the names in 1823 as registered in the old land title records of that time.
 Benton finally became Central Macdonald as it is to this day.